pisv/gethandly.wiki-playground/Step-Two.md

 The class `SourceElementBody` extends the class `Body` and implements the interface `ISourceElementInfo`.
 It holds cached structure and properties for a source element.
-Those structure and properties correlate to a known snapshot of the source file's contents.
-There are two predefined properties: the full text range of the source element, and the text range of the source element's identifier (if there is one).
+Those structure and properties relate to a known snapshot of the source file's contents.
+There are two predefined properties:

+* the full text range of the source element
+* the text range of the source element's identifier if there is one

 Besides, source elements can define their own, specific properties to be stored in a `SourceElementBody`.

 That was a bit of theory behind these methods.
 See the [System Overview] (http://www.eclipse.org/downloads/download.php?file=/handly/docs/handly-overview.pdf&r=1)